matloff/fastStat/README.md

 ## <a name="intuition">Lesson 0:  What Is Really Going on?</a>

-Professional statisticians, especially Statistics professors, may find the presentation here to be a familiar story, but with an odd plot and a different cast of characters.
+Professional statisticians, especially Statistics professors, may find the presentation here to be a familiar story, but with an odd plot, a different cast of characters, and a different ending. :-)

 Indeed, **many of readers of this tutorial will be surprised to see that it does not contain many equations.**  But sadly, many people know the mechanics of statistics very well, without truly understanding an intuitive levels what those